Night of the Demons (film series): Films

-Original series

 Night of the Demons (1988)

 The first film in the series, Night of the Demons was released in 1988.
 The film was written and produced by Joe Augustyn and directed by Kevin S. Tenney.
 The film follows several teenagers as they attend a party thrown by school outcast Angela (played by Amelia Kinkade) and her best friend (scream queen Linnea Quigley) at an abandoned funeral home.

 The film was picked up for theatrical release by Paragon Arts International.
 Rather than a nationwide release, it was released regionally, debuting in Detroit, Michigan, on September 9, 1988.

 Night of the Demons 2 (1994)

 Night of the Demons 2 was released in 1994, with the story picking up six years after the end of the previous film.
 The story follows the character of Angela's younger sister Melissa as she and several of her fellow students visit Hull House on Halloween.
 Unlike its predecessor, which took place entirely inside of the funeral parlor, the sequel has demonic activity occurring outside of the limits of the property on the school's campus.

 The film was given a limited theatrical release in California by Republic Pictures from May 17, 1994.